 Contemporary society arrived in the 1970s.
 Don’t let the big hair, bell bottoms, and disco music fool you into thinking otherwise.
 While much of the modern consumer tech hadn’t yet spread out of company labs and nerds’ garages, the social revolution of the 1960s had basically succeeded by 1970, and this by far was more significant than the state of consumer electronics.
-If anything, the 2010s have more in common with the 1970s than with the 1980s & 90s when a socially conservative reaction to the 70s flexed some muscle.
 You can see it even in 70s TV sitcoms, particularly those of Norman Lear: All in the Family, Good Times, Maude, et al. That is not to say there are no differences between then and now.
 There are plenty.
 The revolution was still fresh four decades ago, and many folks were dazed by it.
 This, too, shows up in film, music, and TV from the era.

 One night in 1976 I was channel-surfing, which was a much smaller wave to ride than it is today.
 I beached upon a new Norman Lear program.
 Unusually, this one didn’t air on a network in prime time.
 It was syndicated and in the New York market it played at 11:30 PM on WNEW.
 The show was Mary Hartman Mary Hartman.
 It sported a solid cast including Louise Lasser and Mary Kay Place.
 To call this show a spoof of soap operas is almost right – yet not quite right.
 The show didn't really aim for comedy though it often was funny.
 It had no laugh track.
 It stuck firmly to the soap opera conventions in its sets, camera shots, delivery, music, and 5 day per week schedule.
 But the scripts and dialogue were just…off.
 This confused station managers in some markets enough to air it daytime with the other soaps.
 Many viewers never really got it and I’m sure many wouldn’t today, but enough did to make the show a surprise hit.